drkmsmithjr/PositionSensorPythonLibrary/README.md

 # Position Sensor Python Library

-This python library will read a Raspberry Pi GPIO pin connected to a Microchip LX3302A or LX3301A inductive position sensor.
-The filtering added to the signal reliably sample the signals but require a low bandwidth.
-This is good for generic monitoring.
+This python library will read a Raspberry Pi GPIO pin connected

 ## The LX3301A and LX3302A should be set to 250Hz PWM and the SENT tick pulse to 24uS.
 Faster may work but untested
 * The real time nature of the signals require a slow PWM signal to be reliably read by the Raspberry Pi Natively.